 This curriculum is targeted for producers selling through direct markets.
 This could include farmers and ranchers selling through typical direct markets like farmers’ markets, Community Supported Agriculture, stores, or restaurants, as well as producers selling through wholesale venues that allow them to participate in price setting or adding value.
 This could include producers of vegetables, fruits, dairy, meat, fiber, grain, and other products.

 Use the links in the headings below to access specific modules of the curriculum.
-For a digital copy of the full curriculum, email Dave.
+For a digital copy of the full curriculum, email Mary.
 In each module, worksheets are provided to assist with thinking through the various topics covered.
 All of these are enhanced by “Stories from the Fields,” real stories from Montana producers who have encountered these same challenges and questions.

 Module 0 includes considerations that may encourage you to go through the business planning process, along with a worksheet to help you think through your motivations and goals in the planning process.